newsdev/driveshaft/authentication.md

 Users will be prompted to authorize their account against Driveshaft.

----
+### Using Multiple Authentication Strategies

 You can use any of the four authentication types simultaneously by setting multiple environmental variables (with the exception of "native" and "web" application client IDs, for which only one can be active at once).

+## Testing

-Once at least one authentication method is enabled, you should be able to view [this public spreadsheet](https://docs.google.com/spreadsheets/d/16NZKPy_kyWb_c0jBLo_sTvyoGUrs-ISG7uMDHBMgM5U/view#gid=0) within Driveshaft: [Driveshaft Test Spreadsheet](http://localhost:9292/16NZKPy_kyWb_c0jBLo_sTvyoGUrs-ISG7uMDHBMgM5U).
+When you have enabled at least one authentication method, you should be able to view [this public spreadsheet](https://docs.google.com/spreadsheets/d/16NZKPy_kyWb_c0jBLo_sTvyoGUrs-ISG7uMDHBMgM5U/view#gid=0) within Driveshaft: [Driveshaft Test Spreadsheet](http://localhost:9292/16NZKPy_kyWb_c0jBLo_sTvyoGUrs-ISG7uMDHBMgM5U).
 Try clicking on **Download spreadsheet** to try out the conversion.